The 10 Cheapest Colleges in Minnesota

 How Much Will College Cost Your Family?

 Simply looking at the sticker prices of schools will not tell you what the cheapest colleges in Minnesota are for you.
-The actual cost of each college can vary from person to person depending on a variety of factors—such as financial aid received and scholarships awarded—which makes sticker price a poor indicator of what you will actually pay.
+The actual cost of each college can vary from person to person, depending on a variety of factors—such as financial aid received and scholarships awarded—which makes sticker price a poor indicator of what you will actually pay.

-A better measure of the true cost of college is net price, a calculation that figures in financial aid.
+A better measure of the true cost of college is net price, a calculation that considers financial aid.
 Most college websites provide a net price calculator, but our free Financial Aid Calculator allows you to easily estimate the expense of college for hundreds of schools across the country—including Minnesota—in one place and in just minutes.
-Use it along with our free Chancing Engine to estimate your odds of acceptance and gain deeper insight into your college future.